-Understand Personality to Connect with Audience & Write Strong Characters
+Understand Personality to Connect with Audience & Write Strong Fiction Characters

-Who are your readers?
-Who are your characters?
+Who are your readers of fiction?
+Who are your characters in fiction?

 How do you connect them?